nuejs/nue/packages/nuejs.org/docs/installation.md

 - **Node.js 20.8** or later, if you prefer not using Bun.

-### Windows support
+### Known issues

-Our Windows tests pass, the support is uncertain.
-Nobody on our team uses it actively.
+- **Windows support** Windows tests pass, but support remains uncertain.
+Currently, no team member uses Windows.

+- **Reactive components** Reactive components start to struggle with complex nested loops and conditionals.

 ### Having Problems?